Please enable JavaScript to view this site.

 INTEGER data types

 Items of data to be loaded into columns with INTEGER data types cannot contain internal commas unless the item is enclosed in quotes.
 The default QUOTES character in R:BASE is a single quote ('); if your ASCII file uses double quotes ("), change the QUOTES setting before you load the file.
-If the file does not have quotes around the integer values containing commas, you must edit the ASCII file to remove any commas from the integer values, or enclose each integer value in quotes.
+If the file does not have quotes around the integer values containing commas, you must edit the file to remove any commas from the integer values, or enclose each integer value in quotes.

 Embedded punctuation

 Items of data containing ampersands, commas, embedded blanks, plus signs, equal signs, or semicolons must be enclosed in quotes if they are to be loaded into columns with a TEXT or NOTE data type.
-The default QUOTES character in R:BASE is a single quote ('); if your ASCII file uses double quotes ("), change the QUOTES setting before you load the file.
+The default QUOTES character in R:BASE is a single quote ('); if your file uses double quotes ("), change the QUOTES setting before you load the file.

 Embedded quotes